coforma/swift-tech-challenge/README.md

 ### Before making commits

-TODO: Link to signed commits, with process
+This repository requires signed commits, so you will need to configure them.
+See instructions on [GitHub](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ### Running the local development server